sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/troubleshoot-sg-extension.md

 1. Only work with instances that support stream search
 2. Search does not work across instances on version 3.31.x
 3. Searches performed within the extension are not logged in Cloud for instance below version 3.34.0
-4. Search context are not fetched correctly for version below 3.36.0
+4. Search context are not fetched correctly for version below 3.36.0 (fixed in v2.0.9)
+5. Web extension supports instances using 3.36.0+ officially.

 #### How to use the VS Code Extension with your private Sourcegraph instance
 The extension is connected to the [Sourcegraph public instance](https://sourcegraph.com/) by default.
 You can also add the following settings in your [VS Code User Setting](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) to connect the extension to your private instance: